Read the text "If I were a president..." and choose the right answer.

 Choose true or false.

-1. The writer said that he wouldn’t strengthen educational system in his country.
+1. The writer said that he wouldn’t change educational system in his country.

 3. The 14th Amendment to the constitution abolished slavery.